 – We check MTHFR

 genes via a simple blood test.
 If there are mutations in these genes, we can help.
-This is not only important in preventing dementia, as the treatment helps reduce cancer risk too.
+This is probably not only important in preventing dementia, the treatment may help reduce cancer risk too.

 – Thyroid function; as measued via a blood test…including fT3

 ( very important to be optimal, should be greater than 3.2 ) and TSH ( should be 0.4 – 2.0. ) Australian pathology laboratories quote so called “normal” results for TSH of 0.4 – 4.
-This range is not narrow enough.
+Many practitioners claim this range is not narrow enough.

 – Testoserone level in men